-It's all-too-likely you'll tie the knot with someone who has eating habits drastically different than your own.
-From going meatless to eating meat at every meal, or curbing cravings with vegetables rather than reaching for a bag of chips, our eating habits vastly differ from person to person.
+It's all too likely you'll tie the knot with someone who has eating habits drastically different than your own.
+From going meatless to eating meat at every meal, carb-less or just curbing cravings with vegetables rather than reaching for a bag of chips, our eating habits vastly differ from person to person.
 And that, our experts say, can create marital conflict for which you may not be prepared.

 "One of the biggest conflicts I see with couples is when one has a major dietary restriction," says Alissa Rumsey, registered dietitian and spokesperson for the Academy of Nutrition and Dietetics.
 "Whether it is going gluten-free, being a vegetarian, or having a serious food allergy, there can be a lot of conflict when one partner doesn't eat certain foods."
 Rumsey warns this can be especially challenging when one partner does the lion's share of preparing and cooking meals.

-But you don't have to have food fights, our experts say.
-Your first line of defense, Rumsey says, is to be aware of your food differences from the start.
-"When we starting dating someone new, we generally aren't concerned about what their food preferences are," she points out.
+But you don't need to have food fights, our experts say.
+Your first line of defense, Rumsey explains, is to be aware of your food differences from the start.
+"When we start dating someone new, we generally aren't concerned about what their food preferences are," she points out.
 "But as time goes on, what seemed like not a big deal at first can morph into a real issue."

 So before you say "I do," tell your partner what your priorities are when it comes to food.
 "Communication is key," Rumsey says.
 "Food is more than just nourishment for people.
 It is linked to how they were raised, their beliefs, their family, and more.
 Understanding what your differences are, and why your SO eats a certain way, can help you to each be more accepting."

 Once you've tied the knot, Greer says it's more important to focus on your own food habits than what your spouse puts on his or her plate.
 "Rather than telling your partner what to eat or not to eat, concentrate on your own eating habits.
 Put your energy into taking care of yourself."